Bona Fide Move Rule Transfer Rule

 Rules Help Line: golfrules@PGA.com USGA Rules

 "Soft Red" Eliminated For 2013 Season

 Tennis (USTA rules govern play except where local rules are necessary.)

 Track & Field, Indoor Track And Cross Country

-New Padding For Pole Vault Planting Boxes Is Permitted In Outdoor Track
+Pole Vault Planting Box Padding Permitted in 2014, Required In 2015 In Outdoor Track

 Revised Rules Include Uniform Changes Effective In 2016

 Forfeits No Longer Affect Wrestler's One-Day Limit In 2013-14